A Celebration Marking Two Decades of Partnership Between TouroCOM and Harlem Community

 In welcoming remarks, Touro University President Dr. Alan Kadish noted TouroCOM cannot solve the nation’s doctor shortage alone, but in Harlem the school is making a difference.
 He applauded contributions of the Harlem Chamber of Commerce and the school’s Community Advisory Board (CAB) and its scholarship fund.

-“Since we opened in 2007, with our mission to increase the number of underrepresented minorities in medicine, we have seen more than 800 underrepresented individuals graduate from our Harlem campus.
-Many of these doctors are now working in or near the Harlem community,” the president said.
+“Since we opened in 2007, with our mission to address areas of need in medicine, we have seen any of our Harlem campus graduates stay local to serve in or near the Harlem community,” the president said.

-Dr. Kadish also noted the school gives preferential admissions to applicants from Harlem and other underserved communities and lauded the school’s award-winning afterschool STEM program for high school students – MedAchieve – which recruits from the Harlem community and introduces the students to medicine and other health sciences as career paths.
+Dr. Kadish also noted the school’s afterschool STEM program for high school students – MedAchieve – which recruits from the Harlem community and introduces the students to medicine and other health sciences as career paths.

 “We expect if they start here, there’s a much greater chance they will stay here,” the president said.
 “While they are studying, our DO students are fully immersed in the Harlem community.
 They enthusiastically volunteer their time at community health fairs and related events and make a difference during times of crisis.
 We are consistently mindful of opportunities to promote healthcare in Harlem.”